Nexmo/nexmo-developer/_tutorials/en/client-sdk/android-shared/configure-jwt-alice/kotlin.md

 )
 ```

-Now it's time to fill previously generated and `JWT` token.
-Replace `ALICE_TOKEN` placeholder with real value.
+Now it's time to configure the `Alice` user with the JWT that you generated in an earlier step.
+Replace the `ALICE_TOKEN` placeholder with the real JWT value.

-Notice that these constants and values are hardcoded to store the properties of users.
-This makes it easier to use these values later in this tutorial.
+Notice that these user properties are hardcoded.
+This makes them easier to use later in this tutorial.